 When planning for retirement, you want to have a strategic savings plan for how you manage your money rather than doing random monthly contributions to your 401(k) from your paycheck.

-Like most financial decisions, there are a number of things to consider.
+Like most financial decisions, there are several things to consider.
 We’ll walk you through how you can figure out how much you should contribute to your 401(k), as well as some other types of accounts to consider.

 Understand How a 401(k) Works

 A 401(k) is a retirement savings account sponsored by an employer.
 You typically make contributions directly from your earnings before you receive your paycheck and before taxes are taken out.
 Once you start taking withdrawals during retirement, you’ll pay taxes on your savings.

 If you contribute 3% of your salary ($1,800) then your employer will contribute the same amount to your 401(k).
 It’s almost always a good idea to max out that employer match amount whatever it may be.
 Essentially, it’s free money — why pass that up?

 Contributing to your 401(k) does come with limits.
 In 2021, the contribution limit is $19,500.
 It hasn’t changed from 2020, but it’s up from $19,000 in 2019.
 It’s good to check each year for any changes that may have been pushed through.

 Still, even though you can contribute up to $19,500 to your 401(k) doesn’t mean you should.
-There are a number of other factors to consider, from your current finances to the future tax implications of your decisions.
+There are several other factors to consider, from your current finances to the future tax implications of your decisions.

 Since taxes aren’t taken out of your 401(k) contributions (and earnings) until you make a withdraw, that burden can add up quickly.